JulianKemmerer/PipelineC/docs/AUTO_COMB_SHARE_DESIGN.md

   absence of flip-flops/latches in the transformed core.
 - `self_check_stream_auto_comb_share_test.py`: exact two-cycle latency, II=1,
   bubbles, backpressure and data stability, with native/GHDL comparison.
-- `self_check_auto_comb_share_composition_test.py`: fixed/discovered pipelines,
+- `self_check_auto_comb_share_composition_test.py`: fixed/discovered pipelines
-  raw-function/default and explicit-ACS FSMs, and MCP streams, compared against independent expected results in native and GHDL simulation.
-Payloads are also exported as hardware outputs so synthesis retains the tested datapaths and MCP capture registers.
+  and raw-function/default and explicit-ACS FSMs, compared against independent expected results in native and GHDL simulation.
+Payloads are also exported as hardware outputs so synthesis retains the tested datapaths.
+The pipelined build runs under `--syn_tool pyrtl`.
+It has no MCP stream: MULTI_CYCLE constraints need Vivado, which made the whole design a slow Vivado sweep.

 Run the entire registered suite with no timeout: